Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 You will need to have the [Java Development Kit](https://www.oracle.com/technetwork/java/javase/downloads/) (JDK) installed.

 You will need a text editor.
-I will use [Visual Studio Code](https://code.visualstudio.com), which is a good plain text editor.
+I will use [Visual Studio Code](https://code.visualstudio.com)

-- OS X users should read [this](https://code.visualstudio.com/docs/setup/mac) to use Visual Studio Code in the command line.
-- In particular, you need to open the Command Palette (Cmd+Shift+P) and type 'shell command' to find the Shell Command: Install 'code' command in PATH command.
-- After that, restart the terminal and you should be good to go.

 ---